Can you change your gender status on formal documents?

 What steps are involved with making a change?

 The steps for applying to change your gender status on formal documents differs depending on whether the document you would like to change is issued by:

 1. a state or territory government organisation

 2. a federal government organisation

 See how you can change key documents below.

-However, there is a general requirement that medical treatment of some kind must have occurred in order to change the legal sex on your birth certificate.
-In SA, invasive surgery is not required.
+However, there is a general requirement that clinical treatment of some kind must have occurred in order to change the legal sex on your birth certificate.
+In SA, gender affirming surgery is not required.

 In SA, you can apply to ‘record a change of sex’ if:

 you are aged 18 years or older, or your parent/s or guardian are applying on your behalf

 your birth is registered in SA, or you were born overseas and are a resident of SA